 Lochern has 20km of Thomson River frontage.
 The park protects 24,300ha of important habitat, with many lagoons and waterholes providing refuge for birds and other wildlife.

 The people of Lochern also adapted to the cycles of wet and dry.
-Aboriginal people enjoyed the bounties on offer from seasonal transformations of the land.
-Pastoralists built dams with long wings and stone-pitched ends to catch extra rainwater, and set the hen-house and motor room high and dry.
+First Nations people enjoyed the bounties on offer from seasonal transformations of the land.
+Pastoralists built dams with long wings and stone-pitched ends to catch extra rainwater and set the hen-house and motor room high and dry.

 - Read more about the nature, culture and history of the parks of Central West Queensland.

 Everything in Lochern National Park is protected, including plants, animals and heritage sites and artefacts.
 Please appreciate, respect and help care for Lochern’s outstanding natural and cultural values by leaving things as you find them, and encouraging others to do the same.